 Yes.
 The Comptroller's office has several programs that meet electronic filing requirements.
 Refer to File and Pay for more information.

-Same day settlement of an ACH transaction is not available.
-When a due date falls on a weekend or holiday, you must originate the ACH transaction no later than the banking business day before the weekend or holiday.
+Same day settlement of an ACH transaction is not available on a bank holiday.
+When a due date occurs after a weekend or holiday, it is important to originate the ACH transaction no later than the bank business day before the weekend or holiday.

 Refer to Schedules of Electronic Funds Transfer Due Dates (PDF) for payment deadlines.

-When ACH Debit transactions are not entered into the TEXNET system before 6:00 p.m.
-(CT) on the banking business day before the due date, or when ACH Credit with addenda transactions are not originated for settlement on the due date, the following options are available:
+When ACH Debit transactions are not entered into the TEXNET system by the deadline, or when ACH Credit with addenda transactions are not originated for settlement on the due date, the following options are available:

 Once you have notified TEXNET using one of the above options, you must initiate the wire transfer from your financial institution.